AhmetZamanis/LoanRequestClassification/Report.md

         regularization parameters or making the model more complex may improve performance.
-    -   If the testing error is much higher from the training error, and the training error continues to sharply decrese while the testing error doesn’t follow, the model may be overfit.
+    -   If the testing error is much higher from the training error, and the training error continues to sharply decrease while the testing error doesn’t follow, the model may be overfit.
 It may have learned information from the training data that doesn’t generalize to the testing data.
 Reducing complexity and